My Work in Progress (WIP) is another research-intensive story. I guess I like looking stuff up and downloading books and getting immersed in details.

 But they did it.

-Kind of hard to turn this into an erotic tale, I guess, but I get there.
+Kind of hard to turn this into an sweet tale, I guess, but I get there.
 One aspect of my research is that the interlude I describe in the final chapter of the story is extremely unlikely, but I’m not going to let that hold me back.
 If those guys could press forward, I can as well.